 On the street, previous RS3 models have done just that.
 Now, the new 2022 Audi RS3 needs to do it again.
 Of late, BMW has lost some of the attributes that make their cars so great, namely in the styling department.
 They’re still fun and fast, but Audi is looking to capitalize on that weakness.
 The new RS3 is quite the looker, managing to be aggressive (especially in the above Kyalami Green) without telling everyone what the hell you’re driving around in.

 Now, Audi is also looking to add a little fun to the mix.
-Borrowing from the Volkswagen-adjacent 2022 Golf R, the new RS3 gets a “drift mode”.
-No, it won’t decouple the car’s front axle, but Audi promise it’ll make the car a little easier to slide.
-On a closed track of course.
+Borrowing from the Volkswagen-adjacent 2022 Golf R, the new RS3 gets a “drift mode”, according to Audi.
+No, it won’t decouple the car’s front axle, but Audi promise it’ll make the car a little easier to slide, on a closed track of course.
 And yes, the new 2022 Audi RS3 promises more.
 More comfort, more convenience, more power, the whole lot.
 And that’s a good thing, but it also continues a precedent in the industry of late.

 New cars always have to promise more